Divy1211/perk_pandemonium_aoe2de/README.md

 8. convert enemy champ to halbs 1kW and 500G
 9. convert enemy archers to skirms 1kW and 500G
 10. swap all enemy siege with petards and petards with trebs for 1kW and 500G
-11. Petrify enemy vils for 500F + 500S (only idle them)
+11. petrify enemy vils for 500F + 500S (only idle them)
-12. Labor Strike for 1kF+500S for 30s
+12. labor strike for 1kF+500S for 30s